Prasham-Desai/BadBot/README.md

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.
+This is an unlicensed personal project created for the purpose of learning and experimenting with Unreal Engine 5.